date Domain

 |---|---|---|---|

-refDate | number | no | Reference date as a Unix timestamp in milliseconds since epoch used as the generation anchor. |
+refDate | integer | no | Reference date as a Unix timestamp in milliseconds since epoch used as the generation anchor. |

 Examples: